Luggage Storage in +30 shops around Boston

-Simply go to the LuggageHero booking platform to locate a convenient storage site inside a verified shop or other business.
+Simply go to the LuggageHero booking platform or just download the app to locate a convenient storage site inside a verified shop or other business.
 From the map service, you can find the nearest Subway stops and find the most convenient venue to store your luggage.

 Some of our main storage locations are:

 Luggage storage at South Station – South Station is the largest railroad station and intercity bus terminal in Greater Boston and New England’s second-largest transportation.
 It is located at the intersection of Atlantic Avenue and Summer Street in Dewey Square.
 It is used by thousands of commuter rail and intercity rail passengers daily.